01 of 02

-Work the six-pointed Jewish Star of David in needlepoint in four complementary colors and turn it into a Yamulke or Kippah for someone special to wear on Jewish Holidays and to Temple services.
+Work the six-pointed Jewish Star of David in needlepoint in four complementary colors and turn it into a yarmulke or kippah for someone special to wear on Jewish holidays and to temple services.
 Get the free pattern and project instructions for easy stitching that only takes a week to 10 days to complete.

 Designed by Cheryl Fall, this Judaic Magen David Judaica needlepoint design is best worked on #18 mesh needlepoint canvas for a finished design size that’s 6-1/4 inch in diameter.
-Take a look at what you will need to make your own Star of David Needlepoint Kippah.
+Take a look at what you will need to make a Star of David needlepoint kippah.